 Our Newsletter is online - click to read

 The Canal and River Trust has set up an appeal for funds to help re-instate the Middlewich Branch of the Shropshire Union Canal.
 Your IWA Branch is making a contribution to help get the appeal underway and we are urging CRT to restore navigation as quickly as possible.
 Click for details of the appeal.

 Horse Boating on the Monty after our AGM

 There's a short video of this idyllic scene at: https://www.youtube.com/watch?v=2MzIUOKZ8y4&feature=youtu.be

 New Year's Winter Walk

-The branch has awarded £1000 towards the re-watering of thecanal at Forton.
-This will be the first length to be brought back into a navigable condition by S&NCT.
-The first sod was cut by our branch President Michael Limbrey during a WRG work camp a few years ago.
+The branch has allocated £1000 towards the costs of re-watering of the S & N Canal at Forton which is planed to be the first length to be brought back into a navigable condition by Shresbury & Newport Canals Trust.
+A few years ago the first sod was cut on this site by our branch President Michael Limbrey during a WRG work camp.